Mago281/CryptoClustering/README.md

 ## **Optimised Clusters with Principal Component Analysis (PCA)**

-- Using the original scaled DataFrame, perform a PCA and reduce the features to three principal components.
+- Using the original scaled DataFrame, I performed a PCA and reduced the features to three principal components.

-- Retrieve the explained variance to determine how much information can be attributed to each principal component and then answer the following question in your notebook:
+- Retrieved the explained variance to determine how much information could be attributed to each principal component and then answered the following question:

     * _**What is the total explained variance of the three principal components?**_
     *